getchardy/safari-extension-bug-service-worker-crash/README.md

 ## Summary

-This sample project reproduces a Safari Manifest 3 Browser Extension Service Worker crash.
+This sample project reproduces a Safari Manifest 3 Browser Extension Service Worker crash, which renders the browser extension unusable.

 See [demo.mp4](demo.mp4) for a screen recording of how to reproduce.